 Council of Development Finance Agencies (CDFA) offers free webinars, as well as resources and advisory services available with membership, to provide assistance to communities looking to finance redevelopment of brownfield sites.
 The program is funded by the US EPA.

 State authorized financing tool used by local municipalities for economic development; the difference between taxes generated before and after investment in a property finance a portion of the costs of its redevelopment.
 This tool is generally adopted by municipalities in response to specific situations.
+Connecticut Main Street Center has been at the advocacy and implementation forefront of this tool.

 Some towns may offer PILOT programs for redevelopment projects on land owned by the town.